oracal/rust-gumbo/README.md

 ----

 * Add access to the parent of a node from that node to allow more complicated algorithms on the tree.
-* Remove the need to specify lifetime requirements in the api, this should be inferred.